damianhakert/damianhakert.github.io/source/_posts/2015-03-22-gitlab-7-9-released.markdown

 GitLab is open source software to collaborate on code.
 Today we announce the release of a new version of GitLab Community Edition (CE) and GitLab Enterprise Edition (EE), with new features, usability and performance improvements, and bug fixes.
-The biggest new features in Community Edition are Bitbucket importer, updated Dashboard, new emojis.
+The biggest new features in Community Edition are Bitbucket importer, unsubscribe button and the possibility to drag-and-drop any file-type in issues and merge requests markdown.
 In addition to the updates from Community Edition, GitLab Enterprise Edition has gained group level webhooks.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Stan Hu for contributing number of features and fixes in GitLab Community Edition and omnibus-gitlab project.